 If you are a C-level executive, spend some time talking to your customers and ask your best people to do the same.
 Try to solve clients’ requests in a way that inspires them to love your company and come back to you again.
 Be sure to ask them for feedback about your products, talk about the features they would love to see in the future.
 You will definitely get valuable insights and ideas for improvement.

-Regardless of how good you are, experienced consultants can bring some valuable pieces that your puzzle lacks.
+Regardless of how good you are, experienced consultants and sales intelligence tools can bring some valuable pieces that your puzzle lacks.
 If you want to protect your business for the next few years of growth after the recession, attract some outside professionals.
 Ask for their outside perspective, let them highlight every bottleneck of your processes.
 Maybe there’s something that you just didn’t notice in your tunnel vision.
 Find what you were missing and see what can be done this year to outperform your competitors in the future.

 Strong managers intentionally challenge themselves from time to time with the best experts available.
 It helps to stay objective, bring fresh ideas from other industries, and innovate more.
-Remember that quite often a local seasoned entrepreneur doing boutique business consulting may bring significant value with insights, so it is not always about paying for those bespoke suits of the big-4 league stars.
+Remember that quite often a local seasoned entrepreneur doing boutique marketing consulting may bring significant value with insights, so it is not always about paying for those bespoke suits of the big-4 league stars.

 This period of decreased activity can be used to catch up on those long-delayed tasks.
 Some of you now finally have the time to put together all those ideas to revamp your outdated website.
 Or maybe create a useful mobile app that you’ve been thinking about for over a year (everyone has them now, right?).
 Check the marketing or operations backlogs, I’m sure there is something that you haven’t gotten your hands on for a while.
 Think of new features for your core product, at last.
 Implement those that your nimble competitors have already launched.
 Discuss ideas with your staff to keep them motivated, engaged, and on-board.
 Most likely, some new brilliant ideas will follow.